 If you have comments regarding any documents on DVR's website or need an alternate format, you may contact us via email at firstname.lastname@example.org, or you can reach us by phone at 800-442-3477 (Toll Free), 608-266-1133 (FAX), or 888-877-5939 (TTY).

-In partnership with the Wisconsin Rehabilitation Council (WRC), the Division of Vocational Rehabilitation (DVR) annually updates its State Plan for vocational rehabilitation and supported employment services.
-Updates are effective on 10/1/2012.
+In partnership with the Wisconsin Rehabilitation Council (WRC), the Division of Vocational Rehabilitation (DVR) annually updates its State Plan for vocational rehabilitation (VR) and supported employment services.
+Updates are effective on 10/1/2013.

 The Vocational Rehabilitation Services State Plan provides a blueprint for how the Wisconsin Department of Workforce Development (DWD) and the Division of Vocational Rehabilitation will achieve service goals and commitments.

 With a $70 million annual investment in people with disabilities, their training and placement in good paying jobs, VR services have a positive impact on Wisconsin's families and economy.
-During the State Plan period, DVR will also be utilizing DVR funds to sustain key employment services previously funded with the American Reinvestment and Recovery Act (ARRA funds).
 Wisconsin's Vocational Rehabilitation Services continue to be an important part of Wisconsin's future economic success.

 The WRC is the advisory and oversight body for the Division of Vocational Rehabilitation.
 The WRC makes recommendations for establishing priorities and for sharing key information with the advisory members.
 The council members have requested regular updates on:

-- DVR’s funding levels and DVR’s ability to meet its budget commitments;
+- DVR funding levels and DVR’s ability to meet its budget commitments;

-- Provide training to staff on how to use supported employment and customized employment options when long term employment supports are not available;
+- Training of staff on how to use supported employment and customized employment options when long term employment supports are not available;

 Learn more about the WRC recommendations, roles and responsibilities at